xinehc/argo/README.md

 ### Run Argo
 > [!NOTE]
-> Argo by default does not assign taxonomic labels to **plasmid reads** as plasmids may potentially be carried by more than one hosts. `--plasmid` forces classification by assigning ARG-containing plasmid reads to their most likely lineages (based on relative abundance), but interpretation requires caution.
+> Argo by default does not assign taxonomic labels to **plasmid reads** since plasmids can have multiple hosts (for example [NZ_OW968330.1](https://www.ncbi.nlm.nih.gov/nuccore/NZ_OW968330.1)). `--plasmid` forces taxonomic classification of these reads by assigning them to their "most likely" lineages (ties resolved based on the estimated genome copies of species within a sample), but interpretation requires caution.

 We provide an example file comprising 10,000 quality-controlled (processed with `Porechop` and `nanoq`) prokaryotic reads (fungal and other reads removed with `minimap2`), randomly selected from the R10.3 mock sample of [Loman Lab Mock Community Experiments](https://lomanlab.github.io/mockcommunity/r10.html).
 ```bash